 Treader stood up and grabbed the hammer.
 “Someone will finish all your stories,” he said.

 “I’m sure they will.
 Thank you.”

-Treader stood there, one hand holding up the half-built tent as Carolina hammered.
-When he glanced up from his work, he saw Treader had the look of quietly disturbed concern that only a child could have.
+Treader stood there, one hand on the half-built tent as Carolina hammered.
+When he glanced up from his work, he saw Treader standing there with a look of quietly disturbed concern that only a young child could have.
 “What looks like a broken swagger to us is so often the greatest dance to God,” Carolina said.

 In a whisper, almost like a prayer, Treader said, “Don’t be old, Song-King.
 Be young, and full of light.”

-The boy walked back to the bag slowly, shoulders stooped.
-Then suddenly, he jumped and turned around.
+Slowly, the boy walked back to the bag, shoulders stooped.
+Suddenly the boy jumped and turned around.
 “I will finish your stories for you, Song-King!
 I can do it!”

 Carolina stopped his hammering.
 Looking up, he said, “Well, Treader, that’s a very nice– Gesture…of you…” The boy was gone.